To Make a Man (Feel Like a Man)

 "To Make a Man (Feel Like a Man)" is a song written and originally performed by American country music artist Loretta Lynn.
 It was released as a single in June 1969 via Decca Records.

 Background and reception

-"To Make a Man (Feel Like a Man)" was recorded at the Bradley's Barn on May 28, 1969.
-Located in Mount Juliet, Tennessee, the session was produced by renowned country music producer Owen Bradley.
+"To Make a Man (Feel Like a Man)" was recorded at Bradley's Barn in Mount Juliet, Tennessee on May 28, 1969.
+The recording session was produced by the studio's owner, renowned country music producer Owen Bradley.
 Two additional tracks were recorded during this session.

 "To Man a Man (Feel Like a Man)" reached number three on the Billboard Hot Country Singles survey in 1969.
 The song became her sixteenth top ten single under the Decca recording label.
 Additionally, the song peaked at number four on the Canadian RPM Country Songs chart during this same period.
 It was included on her studio album, Woman of the World / To Make a Man (1969).